-The City of Gainesville develops the revenue and expenditure estimates contained in the annual budget in a manner that follows Generally Accepted Accounting Principles (GAAP).
+The City of Gainesville develops the revenue and expenditure/expense estimates contained in the annual budget in a manner that follows generally accepted accounting principles (GAAP).
 The budget is organized on the basis of funds, each of which is considered a separate budgetary and accounting entity.
 Government resources are allocated to, and accounted for, in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
-The purposes of General Government's various funds and account groups are as described further in this chapter:
+The purposes of the City's various funds and account groups are as follows: